Welcome to Undergraduate Chemical Engineering!

-To educate students for the practice of chemical engineering; to conduct research which defines and advances the knowledge frontiers of the profession; and to enrich society and enhance the profession through leadership and technical advice to industry and professional, scientific, governmental, and community organizations.
+Here in the Davidson School of Chemical Engineering, our goals include educating students for the practice of chemical engineering; conducting research which defines and advances the knowledge frontiers of the profession; and to enrich society and enhance the profession through leadership and technical advice to industry and professional, scientific, governmental, and community organizations.

 - Advance professionally in positions of increasing leadership responsibilities within the graduate's chosen career field.

 - Earn an advanced degree or an advanced certification in an engineering, business, or technical field.

 - Engage in educational, business, or technical activities with global or socially responsible implications.

 - Publish scholarly article(s), file patent application(s), or present technical, professional or business seminars.

 - Apply principles of engineering, science, and mathematics to solve complex chemical engineering problems.